Joint warfare in South Vietnam, 1963–1969: North Vietnamese buildup

-Col. Don Si Nguyen brought in battalions of engineers to improve the Trail, principally in Laos, with up-to-date Soviet and Chinese construction equipment, with a goal, over several years, of building a supply route that could pass 10 to 20,000 soldiers per month.
+PAVN Colonel Đồng Sĩ Nguyên brought in battalions of engineers to improve the Trail, principally in Laos, with up-to-date Soviet and Chinese construction equipment, with a goal, over several years, of building a supply route that could pass 10 to 20,000 soldiers per month.
 At this time, the U.S. had little intelligence collection capability to detect the start of this project.
-Specifically, MACV-SOG, under Russell, was prohibited from any operations in Laos, although SOG was eventually authorized to make cross-border operations.
+MACV-SOG under its first commander, Colonel Clyde Russell, was specifically prohibited from any operations in Laos, although SOG was eventually authorized to make cross-border operations.

 U.S. and GVN covert action planning and preparation

 Before the operations scheduled by the Krulak committee could be attempted, there had to be an organization to carry them out.
 An obscure group called MACV-SOG appeared on the organization charts.
 Its overt name was "MACV Studies and Operations Group".
 In reality, it was the Special Operations Group, with CIA agent programs for the North gradually moving under MACV control – although SOG almost always had a CIA officer in its third-ranking position, the second-in-command being an Air Force officer.
 The U.S. had a shortage of covert operators with Asian experience in general.
-Ironically, Assistant Secretary of State Roger Hilsman, who had been a guerilla in Asia during the Second World War, was forced out of office on 24 February.
+Ironically, Assistant Secretary of State Roger Hilsman, who had been a guerrilla in Asia during the Second World War, was forced out of office on 24 February.

-MG Jack Singlaub, to become the third commander of SOG, argued that special operators needed to form their own identity; while today's United States Special Operations Command has components from all the services, there is a regional Special Operations Component, alongside Army, Navy, Air Force, and Marine Components, in every geographic Unified Combatant Command.
-Today, officers from the special operations community have risen to four-star rank, including Chairman of the Joint Chiefs of Staff, but special operators were regarded as outcasts, unlikely to rise high in rank, during the Vietnam War.

 To understand factors that contributed to the heightened readiness in the Gulf, it must be understood that MACV-SOG OPPLAN 34A naval operations had been striking the coast in the days immediately before the incident, and at least some North Vietnamese naval patrols were deployed against these.